antoineB/antoineB.github.io/_src/posts/2015-07-06-mapping-data-from-sql-result.md

         #,@#'(args ...))]))
 ```

-##Short comming and evolution
+##Shortcoming and evolution

-The first sort comming that come is the relying on mutable and empty constructor
+The first shortcoming is the relying on mutable and empty constructor fields,
-fields, using the struct-info it should be posible to make the link between the
+using the struct-info it should be possible to make the link between the field
-field name and the position but probably can't specify an non empty constructor
+name and the position but probably can't specify a non-empty constructor will
-will not be missing arguments at runtime.
+not be missing arguments at runtime.

 Its is not possible to use multiple time the same struct definition: